-17.2.16.4 <correlated-intervals-range-for-trends>
+17.2.17.4 <correlated-intervals-range-for-trends>

-- Description: Correlation between prior interval coefficients depend on the average interval thickness difference when they share a <common-top-for-correlated-intervals>.
+Description: Correlation between prior interval coefficients depend on the average interval thickness difference when they share a <common-top-for-correlated-intervals>.
 If the thickness difference is bigger than this parameter the intervals are practically uncorrelated.
 See Eq.
-14.1. - Argument: Non-negative real (meters)
+14.1.

-17.2.16.5 <correlated-intervals-power-for-trends>
+17.2.17.5 <correlated-intervals-power-for-trends>